oaworks/OAButton_old/INSTRUCTIONS.md

  * Check in settings.py that the line `from settings_local import *`
    is not commented out

+We are using LESSC to compile stylesheets from LESS to CSS.
+The compiler is run from a Makefile.
+Install Node.js then `npm install lessc -g`, then run `make` from the root folder to update CSS.

 ### Running the tests

 From the directory with the file manage.py in it